Chizzoz/mtn-momo-developer-basics/README.md

 2. Subscribe to MTN MoMo API Product

     You can now visit the [Products page](https://momodeveloper.mtn.com/products) to subscibe to a suitable product, you are not limited to just just one, four (4) are provided:
-    1. **Collection Widget:** Receive mobile money payments on your website through a USSD or QR code

     1. **Collections:** Enable remote collection of bills, fees or taxes.
-    1. **Disbursements:** Automatically deposit funds to multiple users
-    1. **Remittances:** Remit funds to local recipients from the diaspora with ease

     For each product, there are options to *See full documentation* and *Subscribe*.
 Below is an example for *Colllection Widget*.